sotoskg/sotoskg/README.md

 I am a **Systems Specialist** with over 8 years of experience in managing large-scale national infrastructures (OPAP/Allwyn).
 My focus lies at the intersection of **System Operations** and **Technical Automation**.

-> "I don't just manage systems; I build tools to make them run better."

 ---

 ### 🛠️ What I do

 * **Operations at Scale:** Managing the software deployment roadmap for thousands of VLT terminals nationwide.
-* **Process Automation:** Transforming manual, fragmented workflows into automated ETL pipelines (Power Query/M) that increased departmental efficiency by 40%.
+* **Process Automation:** Transforming manual, fragmented workflows into automated ETL pipelines (Power Query/M) that increased departmental efficiency.
 * **Bridging the Gap:** Working closely with Developers and Project Managers to lead QA initiatives and ensure software integrity within the SDLC.
 * **Strategic Coordination:** Acting as the technical liaison between international vendors and internal business units.